jkk/formative/README.md

 A Clojure library for generating [Hiccup](https://github.com/weavejester/hiccup) forms and parsing submitted form data.

+Formative uses pluggable form renderers.
+It comes with renderers for Bootstrap (horizontal and stacked) and a table-based layout.

 By design, minimal validation is performed: only enough to parse non-blank strings into values of the appropriate type.
 A higher level library should be used to do full, proper validation.